tc39/proposal-shadowrealm/explainer.md

 ### <a name='TheRealmsGlobalObject'></a>The Realm's Global Object

-- The Realm's [Global Object](https://tc39.es/ecma262/#sec-ordinary-object) is an [Ordinary Object](https://tc39.es/ecma262/#sec-ordinary-object).
+Each Realm's [Global Object](https://tc39.es/ecma262/#sec-ordinary-object) is an [Ordinary Object](https://tc39.es/ecma262/#sec-ordinary-object).
+It does not require exotic internals or new primitives.

-- A Realm Object (and its global object) are not detachable
-- A Realm Object has a lifeline to its incubator Realm
+Instances of Realms and their Global Objects are not detachable if compared to iframes, and have their lifeline coupled to their incubator Realm.
+They are not expected to be kept alive

 ![](assets/detachable-realms.png)

 ### <a name='Evaluation'></a>Evaluation

-The Realm API does not introduce a new way to evaluate code, it reuses the existing evaluation mechanisms:
+The Realm API does not introduce a new way to evaluate code, it is subject to the existing evaluation mechanisms such as the [Content-Security-Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy).

-- If you disable CSP `unsafe-eval`, you cannot evaluate code synchronously.
-- If you disable CSP `default-src`, you cannot use `Realm.prototype.import()`.
+If the CSP directive from a page disallows `unsafe-eval`, it prevents synchronous evaluation in the Realm.
+E.g.: `Realm#globalThis.eval`, `Realm#globalThis.Function`.

+The CSP of a page can also set directives like the `default-src` to prevent a Realm from using `Realm#import()`.

-### <a name='Modulegraph'></a>Module graph
+### <a name='Modulegraph'></a>Module Graph

-Every Realm object has its own module graph.
+Each instance of Realms must have its own Module Graph.

 ```js
 const realm = new Realm();